varaslaw/AISingersCoverGen/README.md

 Open a command line window and run these commands to clone this entire repository and install the additional dependencies required.

 > **Note:** Install PyTorch/ONNX Runtime builds that match your CUDA runtime.
-Colab's current images ship CUDA 12.x, so the default `pip install -r requirements.txt` flow will pull the correct wheels.
+Colab's current images ship CUDA 12.x, so the default `pip install -r requirements-gpu.txt` flow will pull the correct wheels for NVIDIA GPUs.
 If you are on CUDA 11.8, explicitly pin the corresponding torch/onnxruntime-gpu wheels before installing the rest of the dependencies.
+CPU-only installs should use `requirements.txt`.

 ```
 git clone https://github.com/varaslaw/AISingersCoverGen
 cd AISingersCoverGen
-pip install -r requirements.txt
+pip install -r requirements.txt  # CPU/default stack
+# or: pip install -r requirements-gpu.txt  # NVIDIA GPU stack
+# optional extras: pip install -r requirements-optional.txt  # Mega.nz/librosa helpers
 ```

 ### Download required models